gilmore-lab/protocols/NO_FF_Phone_Script.md

 "That’s fine.
 I will make a note in our files that you do not want to be contacted again.
 Thank you.
 Good-bye.”

 IF PARENT IS UNAVAILABLE TO SPEAK TO THE CALLER
-I would like to call back at a more convenient time.
+"I would like to call back at a more convenient time.
 When would be a good time to call?
 (Parent answers).
 Very good, I will make a note and have someone call you back then.
 Thank you.
-Good-bye.
+Good-bye."